Who I Am In Christ

 When choosing your career, follow a leader worth following instead of an organization that pays well.
 Growing under a ...

 The day after she turned 80, my grandma passed on April 20th.
+We luckily had the best funeral cover guide which helped us with various funeral processes.
 When I heard the news from my dad in Korea, I was speechless.
 I immediately booked my red eye plane ticket to Korea.
 As the oldest grandson, I assumed the critical role of a sangju, who plays the role of masters of ceremony, in the traditional Korean funeral process.
 My grandma’s passing taught me vital life lessons that will serve as sign post for an intentional life.

 Last week, I did the craziest thing an ambitious 28-year-old could.
 I quit (no, I fired myself from) my Fortune 50, high-paying job with great benefits without having another official job lined up.